Skip to main content

 Math Pathways

-It's also more important than ever to identify a program of study, which will determine the appropriate math course for you.
-Historically, the algebra-to-calculus pathway has been the college math requirement for most students.
+It's more important than ever to identify a program of study early in your college career to be able to determine the appropriate math course for you.
+Historically, the college algebra-to-calculus pathway has been the college math requirement for most students.
 However, over the last decade, it has become clear that this pathway doesn't reflect the types of skills many students will actually need in their lives and careers.

 In response, the Oklahoma State Regents for Higher Education implemented a variety of math pathways to help students enroll in math courses that align with their degree of study and the needs of their future careers.
-The four math options are quantitative reasoning, statistics, functions and modeling, and pre-calculus.
+The four math options are quantitative reasoning, statistics, functions and modeling, and pre-calculus/algebra for STEM.
 All four courses are designed for first-time college students.

 Oklahoma public community colleges and universities accept these alternate math courses to fulfill students' math requirements.
 Students should contact colleges or universities for specific information about degree requirements and course availability.

-For more information about college admission measures, co-requisite course support services, or college placement, contact Dr. Robert Placido at rplacido@osrhe.edu or call the Student Information Hotline at 800.858.1840.
+For more information about college admission measures, co-requisite course support services, or college placement, contact the admission office at the institution you plan to attend.

-Placement policies may differ for independent (private) colleges and universities (not tax supported, nonprofit).
+Placement policies may differ for independent or private institutions, which are not state supported and may operate as nonprofits.
 Check with the institution you wish to attend for additional information.

 Powered by XAP